tommasomarzi/Competitive-Lotka-Volterra/README.md

 ```

 ### Python
-At the moment to run the program the python3 version is required (looking for a way to remove this dependence).
+At the moment to run the program the python3 version is required.
 For the python script the following libraries are required:

 - numpy